Jan-Russel-Penafiel/St.-Albert-Attendance-System/README.md

 1. **Scanning Attendance**
    - Log in with admin credentials
-   - Navigate to the "Scan QR" tab in the Dashboard
+   - Navigate to the "Scan Barcode" tab in the Dashboard
-   - Use the scanner to scan student QR codes
+   - Use the scanner to scan student barcodes
    - The system will automatically record the attendance

 2. **Manual ID Entry**